Murder of Adam Walsh: Kidnapping and murder

 On the afternoon of July 27, 1981, Adam accompanied his mother Revé Drew on a shopping trip to the Hollywood Mall (today Hollywood Hills Plaza) in Hollywood, Florida.
 They went to Sears, entering through the north entrance.
 Revé intended to inquire about a lamp that was on sale and left Adam at a kiosk with Atari 2600 video games on display, where several other boys were taking turns playing them.
 Revé completed her business in the lamp department around 12:15 p.m.
 She said that she returned to find that Adam and the other boys had disappeared.
 A store manager informed her that a scuffle had broken out over whose turn it was at the kiosk, and a security guard demanded that the boys leave the store.
 The security guard asked the older boys if their parents were in the store, and they said that they were not.
 Adam's parents later conjectured that their son had been too shy to speak to the security guard, who presumed that he was in the company of the other boys and made him leave by the same door by which the boys had entered (the Sears west entrance).
 His parents believe that after the other boys dispersed, he was left alone outside the store at an exit unfamiliar to him.
 Meanwhile, unable to find Adam in the toy department, Revé had him paged over the public address system and continued to look for him throughout the store.
 By coincidence, she ran into her mother-in-law Jean, who helped her search for him.
 After more than 90 minutes of searching and paging failed to locate Adam, Revé called the Hollywood Police at 1:55 p.m.

-On August 10, a severed head was found in a drainage canal alongside the Florida Turnpike near Vero Beach, almost 130 mi from Hollywood, by detective Ralph E. Latimer Jr. and an unidentified deputy of the Indian River County sheriff's office.
+On August 10, a severed head was found in a drainage canal alongside the Florida Turnpike near Vero Beach, almost 130 mi from Hollywood, by detective Ralph E. Latimer Jr. and a deputy of the Indian River County sheriff's office.
 Indian River County and St. Lucie County divers searched the canal.
 The next morning, Revé and her husband, Adam's father, John Walsh, appeared on national television saying that they still hoped that Adam was alive.
 A reward was posted for Adam's safe return.
 Soon after, the recovered remains were identified as Adam's.

 The coroner ruled that the cause of Adam's death was asphyxiation.
 The state of the remains suggested that Adam had died several days before the discovery of his head.
 The rest of his body was never recovered.
 The head itself was kept in the morgue until the case's closure in 2008.